Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 ```
 </CodeGroupItem>

-Once the token is revoked, you will get 200 OK.
+When the token is revoked, you will get a `200 OK` response.

 ## Token revocation by public clients